opengeospatial/ogcapi-maps/README.md

 1. Map resource: It specifies a map resource, which is a resource that contains information on how to formulate a request to a map.
 This document includes the CRSs and styles supported and other metadata (including attribution).
 It also specifies how to apply a style to a map resources to get a styled map.

+2. DatasetMap - OGC API Common - Part 1 (dataset, /map resource at the root): Defines how to get a map resource from the dataset (or datasets) represented by the services. it will tell the path to get a map resources.

+3. GeoDataResourceMap - OGC API Common - Part 2 / OGC Feature - Part 1 (collection connection, /maps resource after {collectionID}): It will define how to specify the a link to a map resource containing a representation of this geospatial data resource (path).

+NOTE: GeoDataResourceSelection - together with 3, geodata= query parameters: This is identical to the GeoDataResourceSelection conformance class of OGC API - Common and if done adequately, the conformance class is shared with OGC API - Tiles (or the other way around) and is not repeated here.

+### Extensions

-2. BBoxSubset: It specifies how to include a query parameter to subset a styled map using a BBOX, WIDTH, HEIGHT etc as a query parameters.
+1. BBoxSubset: It specifies how to include a query parameter to subset a styled map using a BBOX, WIDTH, HEIGHT etc as a query parameters.
 This is a partition that could be input for OGC API Common.
 Some considerations include OGC API - Features BBOX, representation of Time instances, and Clip versus Intersect.

-3. DatasetMap - OGC API Common - Part 1 (dataset, /map resource at the root): Defines how to get a map resource from the dataset (or datasets) represented by the services. it will tell the path to get a map resources.

-4. GeoDataResourceSelection - together with 3, collections= query parameters: This is identical to the GeoDataResourceSelection conformance class of OGC API - Common and if done adequately, the conformance class could be shared with OGC API - Tiles (or the other way around).

-5. GeoDataResourceMap - OGC API Common - Part 2 / OGC Feature - Part 1 (collection connection, /maps resource after {collectionID}): It will define how to specify the a link to a map resource containing a representation of this geospatial data resource (path).

-### Extensions
 We foresee the following extensions (some of them may eventually become OGC standards and others might not).
 None of them has been started yet.